pfedick/DeckerGame/README.md

 - cursor right / d / l: walk to the right
 - shift left / shift right: walk faster, jump higher
 - e / o: action key, it activates switches or open doors
+- f: activates the flashlight, if the player has collected it (version 0.15.0 and above)
 - space: skip the intro video

 When walking an pressing the key for up, the player will jump in the direction of walking.